astrodeepnet/diffusion4astro/README.md

 ## Sampling

 The above training script saves checkpoints to `.pt` files in the logging directory.
 These checkpoints will have names like `ema_0.9999_200000.pt` and `model200000.pt`.
 You will likely want to sample from the EMA models, since those produce much better samples.
+We provide the model used to produce the experiments shown in the paper: [https://zenodo.org/records/14097251](https://zenodo.org/records/14097251).

 Once you have a path to your model, you can generate a large batch of samples like so: